 The main assumption is that no action by the competition authority has a negative impact.
 Furthermore, as stated before, assessments are based in very prudent assumptions, so that the results can be considered minimum estimates: any other reasonable assumption would result in greater estimated savings for consumers.
 Additionally, the estimate does not include dynamic effects benefiting consumers -improved productivity or innovation- since, while there is a great deal of consensus regarding their importance, there is as yet no tested methodology for estimating them.
-For the same reason, the deterrent effects of fines-the infringements they prevent- or of merger control-the anticompetitive operations which are ruled out before being proposed to the competition authority- are also excluded.
+For the same reason, the deterrent effects of fines -the infringements they prevent- or of merger control -the anticompetitive operations which are ruled out before being proposed to the competition authority- are also excluded.

 The study assumes that each intervention brings positive effects, part of which take place during the year when the competition authority's decision is published, and others take place over the following two years.
 To reflect this effect over time, it is more adequate to use annual moving averages.
-This way, the estimated impact for 2017 would be an average of the effects of the CNMC's interventions in the period 2015-2017.
+This way, the estimated impact for 2018 would be an average of the effects of the CNMC's interventions in the period 2016-2018.
 This methodological decision seems to be the correct one if we take into account that the effects of decisions published in a specific year have usually been generated over the previous two years.
 Therefore, it does not make much sense to attribute them exclusively and arbitrarily to the year of the Council's decision.
 At the same time, this methodological choice has the added advantage of avoiding excessive annual fluctuations in estimated savings produced by short-term factors.
+However, following the recommendations from the OECD (2014), in this paper we show both these savings as and the annual figures that only include cases from the relevant year.